 There are 17 global goals covering areas such as poverty, hunger, education, economic growth, climate, sustainability and more.
-These goals are underpinned by 169 global targets and 231 global indicators, which need be disaggregated (where appropriate) by income, sex, age, race, ethnicity, migratory status, disability and geographic location.
+These goals are underpinned by 169 global targets and 231 global indicators, disaggregated (where appropriate) by income, sex, age, race, ethnicity, migratory status, disability and geographic location.

 The Office for National Statistics (ONS) is responsible for:

-A provisional date of 9 May 2017 has been set for the launch of ONS’s consultation on sustainable development goals.
-The purpose of the consultation will be to seek feedback on our approach to the measurement and reporting of UK progress against the global indicators which underpin the sustainable development goals.
+A provisional date of 9 May 2017 has been set for the launch of ONS’s consultation on Sustainable Development Goals.
+The purpose of the consultation will be to seek feedback on our approach to the measurement and reporting of UK progress against the global indicators that underpin the Sustainable Development Goals.
 ONS will not be consulting on national indicators.
-These will be included as part of Government work on Single Departmental Plans.
+These will be included as part of government work on Single Departmental Plans.

 We look forward to maintaining an ongoing dialogue with all our stakeholders to ensure that our focus and priorities continue to reflect the changing world we live in and help to ensure that "no one is left behind".

-This consultation is an important element of the UK's work on the Sustainable Development Goals.
-We also recognise that the Sustainable Development Goals are a very important agenda - and we want more time to consider fully all the material received from stakeholders.
-This pause also affords us the opportunity to align the Sustainable Development Goals with other UK indicators of progress.
+This consultation is an important element of the UK's work on the SDGs.
+We also recognise that the SDGs are a very important agenda - and we want more time to consider fully all the material received from stakeholders.
+This pause also affords us the opportunity to align the SDGs with other UK indicators of progress.
 As such, ONS has taken the decision to delay the consultation exercise while we consider the full breadth of this information.

-During this period, we are committed to making the consultation as effective as possible - and to make the eventual list of Sustainable Development Goal indicators as valuable as possible.
-We will be launching the consultation in due course, probably in the Spring.
+During this period, we are committed to making the consultation as effective as possible - and to make the eventual list of SDGs indicators as valuable as possible.
+We will be launching the consultation in due course, probably in the spring.
 We will give advance notice of the consultation launch in the usual way.

 Apologies for any difficulties this may cause.